mhy001/jalapencode/README.md

 ### Set up
 #### Windows
 The easiest set up is to install a pre-bundled package such as AppServ.
-All development will occur within _AppServ/www_.

 Optionally, each technology can be installed separately.
 Install PHP.
 Install MySQL following the development path.
 At the time of this writing, PHP 7.1.10 and MySQL 5.7.16 were used.
 Add the path to the PHP install to user or environment _$PATH_.
 Create a copy of _php.ini-development_ and rename it as _php.ini_.
 Uncomment the following lines: